henrycunh/golem/README.md

 - ✅ Access to GPT-3.5 / GPT-4 APIs
 - 🎨 Customizable UI
-- ⭐️ Favorite messages and conversations
-- 🔎 Search messages
+- 🌑 Dark mode
-- 🗑️ Delete message
+- 🗑️ Delete messages

 ## ☁ Host on the Personal Cloud with Deta

 - 🔑 Your data and conversations only belong to you
 - 📦 Integrate easily with other apps, everything on the personal cloud is programmable
+- 💠 Cross device synchronisation
 - 🍻 Share chat history

-## Configuration
+## 🛠 Configuration
 You can use **environment variables** to customize your instance.

 | Variable | Description |